 A night of Christmas caroling can be cold, but it certainly warms the heart.
-As guests arrive, hand out songbooks you’ve made or purchased with copies of some of the most common and favorite carols.
+As guests arrive, hand out songbooks you’ve made or purchased with copies of some of the most common carols.
 Gather everyone around the piano or stereo to practice the songs.
-For parties involving young children, it's recommended to stick to two or three short songs they can easily memorize.
+For parties involving young children, stick to two or three short songs that they can easily memorize.

-Go over some safety guidelines before heading out, like walking with a buddy and staying on the sidewalk.
-Bundle... up, hand everyone a candlestick, and spread holiday cheer by singing door to door.
+Go over some safety guidelines before heading out, such as walking with a buddy and staying on the sidewalk.
+Bundle up, hand everyone a candlestick, and spread holiday cheer by singing door to door.
 Have kids take turns presenting neighbors with a plate of cookies or a kind greeting before moving onto the next house.
 A few people can stay back at the house to make sure hot cider, hot cocoa, and other warm treats await the carolers upon their return.

 06 of 09